cbcrg/kallisto-nf/README.md

 #### `--experiment`

 * Specifies the location of the experimental design file.
-* The experimental design file provides Seulth with a loink between the samples, conditions and replicates for abundance testing.
+* The experimental design file provides Seulth with a link between the samples, conditions and replicates for abundance testing.
-* By default is set to the Kallisto-NF's location: `./tutorial/experiment/high_seqinfo.txt`
+* By default it is set to the Kallisto-NF's location: `./tutorial/experiment/high_seqinfo.txt`

 Example: